MichalD96/JS-Master/README.md

 ## **Recursively asynchronously look for all files in the directory and optionally filter them by extension (Node.js)**

-Function as an argument requires object that contains "directory" property (path must be absolute) and optional "extension" property that allows filter the array of files to specified extension
+Function as an argument requires object that contains "directory" property (path must be absolute) and optional "extension" property that allows filter the array of files to specified extension.

+Required npm modules: fs, path

 ```javascript
 function getAllFilesAsync({ directory: path, extensions: fileType }) {